catalogfi/blockchain/btc/README.md

 # Test setup
+Tests are using a local regression network.
+You need to start
-The test is mainly relying on local regression testnet.
-It's highly recommended to use [merry](https://merry.dev/) to easily set up a local testing environment.
-The `testutil` package has some helper functions to use in the tests.
-You can check out the `btc.go` file in the `testutil` package for more details.
+[merry](https://merry.dev/) to easily setup the testing environment.
+The `btctest` package has some helper functions to use for the tests.

 There are some env variables need to be set before running all the tests.
 It's recommended to have a `.env` file and source it before running the tests.
 The test will first check if these variables